luigidifraia/ByteBoozer2/README.md

 ## Notes
 - Compile with `gcc`.
 - The decruncher is coded with DreamAss accent.
+A Windows executable is provided for user convenience.
+- To use the provided `Makefile` you need GNU `make`.
+A Windows executable is provided for user convenience.
 - Under Windows you might want to run `win32/b2var.bat` to setup your build environment.

 ## Fixes